elisha1099/proxies/README.md

 ### Holy Unblocker <a name="HolyUB"></a>

-Opening and using Holy Unblocker is very simple.
+Opening and using Holy Unblocker is very simple but wayyyy more restricted.

 Start by going [here](https://winterguide.org.uk/?q#).
 Now just type in a website URL in full, or if you don't know the URL you can just copy and paste `www.google.com` and then find the website with Google.